1000xResist: Plot

-Development
+Development and release

 1000xResist was created by Sunset Visitor, a four-person development team based in Vancouver, Canada, with backgrounds in theatre, new media, dance and performance art.
 Creative director Remy Siu stated the game began as a prototype in March 2020 following the onset of the coronavirus pandemic, during a period when the developers were unable to perform or tour and decided to enter video game development.
 The characters in the game were animated using Rokoko motion capture technology.

 1000xResist was announced with the release of a trailer in September 2022, and a demo was showcased at Steam Next Fest in February 2023.
 The full version of the game was published by Fellow Traveller on 9 May 2024 on PC and the Nintendo Switch.
 The game was distributed as part of a Summer Narrative Celebration Humble Bundle in September 2024.
+Ports to PlayStation 5 and Xbox Series X/S were released on 4 November 2025.